What is a good leader? Qualities of a good leader: everything that makes a boss irreplaceable

 • Not melancholic, etc.

-1. Lack of desire to stress.
-Some managers, as soon as they take office, think that they have climbed to the top of the mountain and now they can relax and do nothing, thereby shifting part of their work to subordinates.
-In fact, you need to clearly understand that the higher the position, the more you have to work.
-Subordinates can help you in the early days, but you must do your own work.
+1. Lack of desire to exert yourself.
+Some managers, as soon as they take their position, think that they have climbed to the top of the mountain and now they can relax and do nothing, thereby shifting part of their work to their subordinates.
+In fact, you need to clearly understand that the higher the position, the more you will have to work.
+Subordinates can help you in the first days, but you must do your work yourself.

 2. Failure to value employees.
-Every employee who does a good job deserves minimal encouragement (at least verbal).
+Every employee who does their job well deserves minimal encouragement (at least verbal).

-3. Failure to organize work.
+3. Inability to organize work.
 The manager must thoroughly know the entire production process.
-Very often, due to the fact that the boss does not understand all stages of production and does not know who is responsible for what, he attributes any troubles to the unprofessionalism of the team.
+Very often, due to the fact that the boss does not understand all stages of production and does not know who is responsible for what, any troubles are attributed to the unprofessionalism of the team.

-4. Lack of desire to improve, to learn something new.
-Very often, managers who have been in office for many, many years believe that they know everything and are not eager to learn and learn something new.
+4. Lack of desire to improve or learn something new.
+Very often, managers who have held positions for many, many years believe that they know everything and do not strive to learn and learn something new.
 But life and technology do not stand still.
-And a modern person must improve, especially the leader.
+And a modern person must improve, especially a leader.

-5. Appropriation of other people's merits.
+5. Assignment of other people's merits.
 Let's look at this error with an example.
-A talented employee who has made some discovery works in a scientific laboratory.
+A talented employee works in a scientific laboratory who has made some discovery.
 Instead of talking about the achievement of his employee, the head of the laboratory tells everyone that “THEY” did it.
-Such a boss believes that this discovery is his personal merit, since he is a class worker if an employee has reached such heights under his leadership.
+Such a boss believes that this discovery is his personal merit, because he is a great worker if, under his leadership, the employee has reached such heights.

-6. Display of rudeness and disrespect for the team.
-Sometimes leaders do not think about the fact that their emotions need to be controlled and break down on their subordinates for any reason.
-Of course, there are different moments, and so you want to let off steam.
+6. Showing rudeness and disrespect for the team.
+Sometimes managers don’t think about the need to control their emotions and take it out on their subordinates for any reason.
+Of course, there are different moments, and you really want to let off steam.
 But you need to learn to restrain yourself, because ordinary workers, most often, have nothing to do with your bad mood.

-7. The insecurity of their employees.
-If the director puts his own interests above others, then he never defends his team anywhere.
-He does not understand controversial situations and does not look for the guilty.
-It is easier for him to punish people (impose a fine, give a reprimand, etc.) than to figure out who is right and who is wrong.
+7. Insecurity of your employees.
+If a director puts his own interests above others, then he never defends his team anywhere.
+He does not understand controversial situations and does not look for the culprit.
+It is easier for him to punish people (impose a fine, reprimand, etc.) than to figure out who is right and who is wrong.

-This is not the whole list of mistakes made by leaders.
-In any case, you need to remember that subordinates are people for whom you bear some responsibility, and their professional failures are the failures of the manager who could not establish the production process.
+This is not the entire list of mistakes made by managers.
+In any case, you need to remember that subordinates are people for whom you bear a certain responsibility, and their professional failures are the failures of a manager who was unable to establish the production process.

-One of the founders of management, Peter Drucker, argues that in order to become a good leader, you must use the following 5 rules under any circumstances.
+One of the founders of management, Peter Drucker, claims that in order to become a good leader, you need to use the following 5 rules under any circumstances.

-Rule 2 Focus on the end result, not the manufacturing process.
+Rule 2.
+Focus on the end result rather than the production process.
 Intervene less in the work of your employees.
-Explain to them that everyone is doing a very important process and is responsible for it.
-Let each employee feel that he is a small boss.
+Explain to them that everyone is performing a very important process and is responsible for it.
+Make every employee feel like they are a little boss.

-Rule 3 Use and develop the strengths and positive qualities of yourself and your employees.
+Rule 3.
+Leverage and develop the strengths and positive qualities of yourself and your employees.

-Rule 4 Always set the right priorities, bypassing secondary tasks.
+Rule 4.
+Always set the right priorities, bypassing unimportant tasks.

 Tips for those who want to become a first-class leader

-Analyzing the activities of many successful leaders, we have compiled recommendations that will help each boss earn authority in the team.
+Analyzing the activities of many successful managers, we have compiled recommendations that will help each boss earn authority in the team.

-• Behave “right” from the first day on the job as a manager.
+• Behave “the right way” from your first day as a manager.

-• Study the team well.
+• Get to know the team well.
 Immediately after taking office, familiarize yourself with all the personal files of your employees.
 Try to remember their names.
-So, your subordinates will see that for you they are not just a labor force, but first of all people.
+This way, your subordinates will see that they are not just labor for you, but first and foremost people.

 • Always be honest and keep your promises.

-• Discuss the production process more often in a team, let subordinates prove themselves, ask them to take the initiative.
+• Discuss the production process in your team more often, let your subordinates express themselves, ask them to take the initiative.

-• Don't be arrogant, but keep yourself a little simpler.
-After all, the same people work in the team, only one rank below you.
+• Don't be arrogant, but be a little simpler.
+After all, the same people work in the team, only one rank lower than you.

-• Do not scold employees in public.
-It is better to chastise a negligent employee in your office.
+• Don't scold employees in public.
+It’s better to reprimand a careless employee in your office.

 • Praise and encourage staff at general meetings.
-You will inspire others.
+You will provide incentive to others.

 • Don't sit idle.
-A good leader always has a lot of work to do.
-Bad directors shift part of their work to subordinates, and then toil from idleness.
+A good leader always has a lot to do.
+Bad directors shift part of their work to subordinates, and then suffer from idleness.

-• Do not be afraid to lose your position and let's develop talented employees.
+• Don't be afraid to lose your position and let talented employees develop.

 • Control your emotions.